transparency-dev/witness-network/docs/proposal.md

 ## List of logs

+The log-list format is defined separately, see [log-list format][].

-This proposal suggests a machine-readable list of logs.
+This proposal suggests that there are multiple log lists available at:

-  - `10qps-100klogs`
+    <BASE URL>/{testing,staging,production}/<performance profile>.<num>

+`testing`: used for short-lived testing, development (breaks all the time).

+`staging`: used for longer-lived testing, prototyping, and dogfooding.

+`production`: not available yet, revisit later when we can offer stability.

-The file name describes what *performance profile* a witness configuring the list must be able to handle.
-For example, `10qps-100klogs` means the list is maintained to work for a witness that can handle 10 add-checkpoint requests (sustained on average) with enough persistent storage to support 100,000 logs.
+`<performance profile>`: describes what *performance profile* a witness configuring the list must be able to handle.
+E.g., `10qps-4klogs` means a list is maintained to work for a witness that can handle 10 add-checkpoint requests (sustained on average) with enough persistent storage to support 4,000 logs.
 The requests/s parameter is global, i.e., it applies for all logs combined.

-The exact log-list format is defined separately, see [log-list-format][].

-We may want different lists for different performance profiles in the future.
+`<num>` is a sequence number.
+This makes it is possible to have multiple lists with the same performance profile in the future.

+Two lists are proposed to get started:

+  - `<BASE URL>/testing/log-list.1`
+  - `<BASE URL>/staging/log-list-10qps-4klogs.1`

-[log-list-format]: ./log-list-format.md
+[log-list format]: ./log-list-format.md

 ## Table of participating witnesses